CodingDojoSilesia/procedural-pixel-art-kata/README.md

 ### User Story 3

 Copy and flip grid to make a complete image (so the grid has a size of 10x10).
-Add an outline (just add a new cell state, I marked it as the brown color).
+Add an outline according to the Von Neumann  neighborhood (just add a new cell state, I marked it as the brown color).

 ![](attachments/76070456-e56db100-5fd7-11ea-9fed-4c178bf0a756.png)